 Pagani CEO’s role in brand growth

 As CEO, Horacio maintains tight control over operations despite the company’s growth to over 200 employees.
-While Saudi Arabia’s Public Investment Fund acquired a 30% stake in 2021, the company primarily remains family-owned and operated.
+He works closely with his wife, Cristina Salvi, who has long been involved in the company’s strategic direction, helping shape its identity from the early days.
+While Saudi Arabia’s Public Investment Fund acquired a 30% stake in 2021, Pagani Automobili SpA primarily remains family-owned and operated.

 Both of Horacio’s sons hold senior roles in the business, “having spent their whole lives around the company”.
 This family-centric approach maintains the brand’s artistic integrity while prioritizing profitability over rapid expansion—a strategy that continues to enhance Pagani’s company value in ways traditional automotive metrics can’t measure.